sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Create a custom rule where you set the Spotlight app as “Source Apps”.
 The app is located at `/System/Library/CoreServices/Spotlight.app`.

+#### How can I open Google Meet links in a desktop app?

+You can choose an app to open Google Meet links with in the “Apps” tab in the settings.
+The app needs to support opening such links though.
+The Google Meet PWA (created in Chrome) does not accept opening such URLs.

 #### I have both Firefox and Firefox Beta installed, but only one of them is showing up in Velja

 Firefox and Firefox Beta use the same [identifier](https://cocoacasts.com/what-are-app-ids-and-bundle-identifiers/).
 Velja uses the identifier to uniquely identify different apps.
 This means there cannot be multiple apps with the same identifier in Velja.
 This is not a problem with Velja.
 It's just how macOS works.